 A Little Mexican Flair

-No house in Mexico is complete without a couple sombreros!
+No house in Mexico is complete without a couple of sombreros!

 Arias’ teacher gave me this ridiculously oversized sombrero once he was done using it in the Mexican Revolution parade.
 It cost him 70 pesos= $3.88.

 Hats make for nice and cheap decoration.
 Arias wore this one in her Mexican Revolution parade.
-Driftwood found on the beach also make for cheap decor.
-As a kids crafting project we got together with friends and made this mini driftwood Christmas trees.
+Driftwood found on the beach also makes for cheap decor.
+As a kids crafting project, we got together with friends and made this mini driftwood Christmas trees.
 (All that is needed is driftwood, which you drill a hole down the center of each piece.
 String.
 And beads.)